inmbolmie/ibm_pc_overclock_board/README.md

 # IBM 5150/5160 Overclock Board

-Schematics for an IBM 5150/5160 overclock board
+Schematics for an IBM 5150/5160 overclock board to get CPU speed up to 8.33Mhz

 ![socket](/images/img8.jpg)